BrenTeck/lightwaveRF/README.md

-# lightwaverf
+Lightwaverf intergration for Home Assistant on raspberry pi 4

-Lightwaverf intergration for Home Assistant
+I made a selrate .yaml file to keep the config one cleen but it can all go into the main one if you wish.